 King Ludwig was found dead a few weeks after he moved in to his new castle in 1886.
 By this time only 15 of the room were finished and the funds of the project has been immediately cut.
 His death remained a mystery until this day – many people think he committed suicide and others think it was murder.
 Guess we will never know the truth.

 Two months after his death Neuschwanstein Castle was opened up to the public and it quickly became one of the world’s most famous castles.
 Neuschwanstein Castle usually features on the top of everyone’s Germany bucket list and as a consequence, it’s the most visited tourist attraction in the country that usually receives 1.3 million visitors every year.

 The fairytale design and the breathtaking surroundings inspired many talented artists, including Walt Disney.
 Both Cinderella’s castle in the 1950 movie and the Sleeping Beauty Castle in Disneyland were modelled after Neuschwanstein Castle.
 After seeing some pictures of this beautiful castle you can’t blame him for that, can you?
 If you’re interested in visiting more fairytale castles in Germany read this article about the most impressive castles in Thuringia!

 Best Time to Visit Neuschwanstein Castle

-Visiting Neuschwanstein Castle will be an experience of a lifetime, no matter when you visit it, it will be an unforgettable experience.
+As Neuschwanstein Castle is one of the most beautiful fairytale castles in Europe no matter when you visit it, it will be an unforgettable experience.
 I’ve seen many different photos of this fairytale castle and it looks gorgeous in every season!

 Late spring and summer are a great time for visiting if you wanna see the castle with a lush green backdrop.
 Spring can be a bit rainy but it’s less crowded than the summer months.
 As I’ve said before, Neuschwanstein castle is the most visited spot in Germany and summer is the absolute peak season in tourism.